rbisdorff/Digraph3/docSphinx/tutorial.rst

     Compute relation   : 2.48847
     Gamma sets         : 0.15624

-Notice also in Line 15 above, that this computation includes the *largePerformanceDifferencesCount* attribute containing the results of the considerable performance differences counts.
-Setting parameter *WithVetoCounts* to *True* for the :py:class:`”outrankingDigraphs.BipolarOutrankingDigraph` constructor gives the same attribute, but adds about a second to the total run time of 13 seconds.
+Notice also in Line 16 above, that this computation provides the *largePerformanceDifferencesCount* attribute containing the results of the considerable performance differences counts.
+Setting parameter *WithVetoCounts* to *True* for the :py:class:`”outrankingDigraphs.BipolarOutrankingDigraph` constructor provides the same attribute, but adds about a second to the total run time of 13 seconds.

-This allows to print out the relation table with the considerable performance differences counts.
+This attribute allows to print out the relation table with the considerable performance differences counts decoration (see Line 1 below).

 .. code-block:: pycon
    :linenos:
-   :emphasize-lines: 7-8,11-12
+   :emphasize-lines: 1,7-8,11-12

    >>> mpg.showRelationTable(hasLPDDenotation=True,toIndex=5)
    * ---- Relation Table -----